splion-360/CalorieCounter/README.md

 * ***body_temp***:    Enter the body temperature in celcius

 ##### **Output**:
-The app output is shown below
+The output of the application is shown below

 <p align="center">
   <img src="./Outcome_flask.png" width = "500" height = "250"/>